USDA guidance for handling of unsolicited seed packets received through the mail

 |0

-This work, USDA guidance for handling of unsolicited seed packets received through the mail, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USDA guidance for handling of unsolicited seed packets received through the mail, by Thomas Hamilton III, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-USDA guidance for handling of unsolicited seed packets received through the mail

 LEAVE A COMMENT